chirag6451/react_hooks/README.md

 </div>

+## 🚨 Why Pre-commit Checks Are Necessary

+Pre-commit hooks act like a gatekeeper to your codebase.
+They help catch issues before bad code or sensitive data gets into your Git history (which is permanent and hard to fix later).
+Here's why running npm run build, .gitignore checks, and security-related checks pre-commit is so important:

+### 1. 🏗️ npm run build (or npm run build:dev)
+✅ **Purpose**: Verify that your app compiles correctly.

+**Why it matters**:
+- Catches broken builds early – prevents commits that crash CI/CD pipelines.
+- Avoids pushing broken code that blocks your team or production deploys.
+- Ensures all dependencies are correctly wired (TypeScript types, imports, etc.).

+🧠 **Optional**: Do this in pre-push instead of pre-commit if the build takes a while.

+### 2. 🔐 .gitignore Check for Sensitive Files
+✅ **Purpose**: Prevent committing sensitive or unnecessary files like:
+- .env
+- node_modules/
+- npm_install
+- package-lock.json (if you're not locking deps)
+- .DS_Store, Thumbs.db, logs, etc.

+**Why it matters**:
+- .env files often contain secrets (API keys, DB creds, etc.)
+- If you push it once, it's forever in Git history unless force-cleaned.
+- node_modules/ is huge and shouldn't be versioned.
+- Accidentally committing npm_install or build output clutters the repo.

 ## Overview

 React Build Git Hooks is a powerful, zero-configuration solution that enforces two critical practices in your React projects: